smarza/smz/README.md

 1. Resource Store: this store represents the readonly that that the application will be consuming as resource.
 This Store is injected globally in the application and can be consumed anytime.
 The Resource store .
 For example, a list of something to be used in a dropdown list, or a schema list, or any entity list that doesn't change much.

 2. Global Store,

+### Posts CRUD Demo

+A simple feature demonstrating CRUD actions with a `GenericFeatureStore` is available under the `posts-crud` route.